hunterlester/hunter-2019-07-03/README.md

 ---
 ## Other notes
 - Fire up Postman while the server is running at `localhost:3000` to try out API endpoints and to observe error handling differences compared to client application
+- grep files for `Security:` annotations for areas of interest and `TODO:` for extra thoughts on improvement
-- Personal note to study OWASP cheatsheets: https://github.com/OWASP/CheatSheetSeries/tree/master/cheatsheets
+- Note to self to study OWASP cheatsheets: https://github.com/OWASP/CheatSheetSeries/tree/master/cheatsheets